MatthewInch/UI24RBridge/README.md

 - **DefaultChannelRecButton**: Sets what function has a rec button on controller.
 You can use **phantom** for controlling phantom voltage or **rec** to set multi-track recording for this channel; default is "rec
 - **AuxButtonBehavior**: If you want faders switched between main send, aux sends and fx send only during holding respective buttons (**Release**) or to be switched (**Lock**) to current aux/fx send until next press of aux/fx select button happened.
 - **PrimaryButtons**: Config file name for buttons behaviour.
 You can redefine the buttons functionality.
+- **TalkBack**: with scrub button it is emulate the talkback function.
+The value is a channel number.
+If the button is pressed that channel is unmuted, if the button is released tha channel is muted. (if the property removed the function is turned off)
+- **RtaOnWhenSelect**: Set RTA on a channel when select that channel on the controller (value can be "true" of "false"

 **Example of the settings file**